mathurin186/mathurin186/README.md

 ----------------

-My name is Mathurin Kasten and I'm a previous Cloud/DevOps Engineer.
-I'm located in the San Francisco Bay Area in sunny California, currently working as an Enterprise Sales Engineer for Sysdig.
+I'm a previous Cloud/DevOps Engineer. and I'm located in the San Francisco Bay Area in sunny California.
+Currently, I'm working as an Enterprise Sales Engineer for Sysdig.
 You can add me on <a href="https://www.linkedin.com/in/mathurinkasten/">LinkedIn.</a>

 Most of my work on GitHub is public so that you can see what I'm capable of.
 That, and, it works well with my personal Blog.